Stará Halič – St George’s Church

 Architecture

-Originally, the church consisted of a rectangular nave, a simple chancel of unknown shape, and a sacristy on the north side.
+Originally, the church consisted of a rectangular nave, spacious for a village building, a simple chancel of an unknown shape and a sacristy on the north side.
 The nave was covered with a wooden ceiling, and perhaps in its western part there was already a gallery.
-It is not certain whether two portals led to the nave, or only one, also functioning later from the south side.
+It is not certain whether two portals led to the nave, or only one, also functioning later, placed in the southern wall.
+The lighting of the church was provided on three sides by narrow windows of medium size, splayed on both sides, set in semi-circular recesses.

-In the mid-fourteenth century, a new, polygonal ended in the east chancel was built, reinforced with buttresses, between which the spaces were filled with still early Gothic windows: very narrow and high, unusual for the Gothic period of the mid-fourteenth century.
+In the mid-fourteenth century, a new, polygonal ended in the east chancel was built, reinforced with buttresses, between which the space was filled with early Gothic windows: very narrow and high, unusual for the period of High Gothic.
+They were decorated with small trefoils in lancet heads.
 During the reconstruction, the nave was also extended to the east, and in its western part a brick gallery was built, supported on pillars with a rectangular cross-section.

 bibliography: